cdandoy/DbPop/README.md

     }

     @Test
-    void myTest() {
+    void testSomething() {
         populator.load("base");
         // Run some test
     }

+    @Test
+    void testSomethingElse() {
+        populator.load("base");
+        // Run some test
     }

+    // more tests...
+}
 ```

 #### JDBC connection

-However, the JDBC connection can be built using a property file in your home directory, so you do not have to store a password in your source code
+The JDBC connection can be built using the API or using a property file in your home directory, so you do not have to store a password in your source code
 * Linux: `~/.dbpop/dbpop.properties`
 * Windows: `C:\Users\<username>\.dbpop\dbpop.properties`